Are you tired of trying to lose weight with all those fad diets?

-Over the course of five months, I read numerous nutrition books, medical journals and consulted with Fitness experts to figure out the best and healthiest way to lose weight without depriving myself of some of the foods that I really enjoy.
+I then quit and then over the course of five months, I read numerous nutrition books, medical journals and consulted with fitness experts to figure out the best and healthiest way to lose weight without depriving myself of some of the foods that I really enjoy.

 I found a great formula that worked for me, and will work for you as well.

 There is a right percentage of proteins, carbs, and fats that you need to take each day.
-Most people do not get the right percentage with way to little protein and too many carbs.
-In addition, I do have a list of foods the help burn fat.
+Most people do not get the right percentage with way too little protein and too many carbs.
+In addition, I do have a list of fat burning foods.